We delve into the mysterious history of simnel cake, as well as its symbolism and ties to the Easter table.

-The simnel cake you’ll eat today is a light and almondy fruitcake made from white flour, sugar, butter, eggs, spices, dried fruit, zest and candied peel.
-It has a layer of marzipan or almond paste baked into the middle, and orange flower water or brandy may be added to either the cake batter or the filling.
+The simnel cake we eat today is a light, almondy fruitcake made from white flour, sugar, butter, eggs, spices, dried fruit and candied peel.
+It has a layer of marzipan or almond paste baked into the middle, and orange flower water or brandy may be added to the cake batter or the filling.

-What distinguishes it from other cakes is the decoration – another layer of almond paste or marzipan on top and 11 marzipan balls to represent the apostles minus Judas, plus it's toasted under the grill.
+What distinguishes it from other cakes is its decoration.
+Traditionally, simnel cake has another layer of almond paste or marzipan on top, and is adorned with 11 marzipan balls (representing the apostles, minus Judas).
 Edible flowers or Easter elements like toy chicks can be added as a final flourish.

 READ MORE: Get our recipe for simnel cake here

-Simnel cake goes back centuries, but the one we eat today is very different to early bakes.
+Simnel cake goes back centuries, but the one we eat today is very different from early bakes.

-Museum curator Emma Heslewood, who writes The Cake Historian blog, says: “There are other versions of simnel because it was originally a dough fruit bread.
+Museum curator Emma Heslewood, author of The Cake Historian blog, says: “There are other versions of simnel because it was originally a dough fruit bread.
 All cakes started life as sweet loaves and then evolved into textured cakes, when sugar became more readily available from the plantations.
-Before that, people might use a bit of honey or fruit.”
+Before that, people might have used a bit of honey or fruit.”

-The competition to be the home of simnel cake is hotly contested.
-There are three places that stake a claim and although their recipes are quite different, each one omits milk and butter as these used to be in limited supply during Lent.
+So, where was simnel cake invented, exactly?
+There are three places that stake a claim – and although their recipes are quite different, each one omits milk and butter, as these used to be in limited supply during Lent.

 The illustration below comes from a 19th-century book.

-The first is Shrewsbury simnel, a rich plum cake covered in a crust made from flour, saffron and water, giving it a distinctive yellow colour.
-It was boiled for several hours in a bag, like a Christmas pudding, then brushed with egg and baked, producing a solid and long-lasting result.
+Firstly, there's Shrewsbury simnel: a rich plum cake covered in a crust made from flour, saffron and water, giving it a distinctive yellow colour.
+Traditionally, this cake was boiled for several hours in a bag, like a Christmas pudding, then brushed with egg and baked – producing a solid, long-lasting result.

-Heslewood says: “Shrewsbury is the first recorded one but it could have been from anywhere really, as everyone made their own sweet breads and cakes.”
+Emma says: “Shrewsbury is the first recorded one, but it could have been from anywhere really, as everyone made their own sweet breads and cakes.”

-The third is from the Lancashire town of Bury and is closest to the simnel eaten today.
-It’s made with nuts, cherries and peel, iced with marzipan and decorated with sugar balls.
-The town proudly promoted their cake in the 19th century, even presenting a 32kg (70lb) simnel to Queen Victoria in 1863, which may be why it has become most common.
+The third version is from the Lancashire town of Bury, and is closest to the simnel cake we eat today.
+This cake was made with nuts, cherries and peel, iced with marzipan and decorated with sugar balls.
+The town proudly promoted its cake in the 19th century, even presenting a 32kg (70lb) simnel to Queen Victoria in 1863 – which may be why the Bury take on simnel cake has become most common.

 What does 'simnel' mean?

-There are some weird and wonderful theories about the moniker of this cake.
-One of the most humorous is a 19th-century tale about an old couple called Simon and Nell.
+There are some weird and wonderful theories about how the cake got its name – and one of the most humorous is a 19th-century tale about an old couple called Simon and Nell.

 She wrote: “A cake made variously, but always with saffron for its principal ingredient.
 This I should fancy was a relic of Papistry, but I wonder how it originated.
 Lambert Simnel, the imposter in Henry the Seventh’s time, was a baker’s son, I think.
 The shop windows are filled with them, high and low eat them.”

 The truth is actually far more pedestrian.
 Simnel probably comes from the Latin word ‘simila’, meaning fine wheat flour.
-The cake’s forefather of simnel bread was on the British menu as far back as the 11th century.
+The cake’s forefather, simnel bread, was a staple food in Britain as far back as the 11th century.

-Simnel is mostly eaten in the UK as well as countries that have Christian populations descended from British and Irish immigrants.
+Simnel is mostly eaten in the UK and countries with Christian populations descended from British and Irish immigrants.
 It was originally associated with feast days in Lent, including the fourth Sunday (known as Laetare Sunday), which also coincides with Mothering Sunday.

-Today we regard Mother’s Day as a celebration of mums but in Tudor times, this was a rare day off for servants to visit their ‘mother’ church if they could, taking cakes and flowers as a gift.
+Today we regard Mother’s Day as a celebration of mums – but in Tudor times, it was a rare day off for servants, who used their free time to take cakes and flowers as gifts to their ‘mother’ churches.

-Food historian Pen Vogler, author of Scoff: A History of Food and Class in Britain (£9.99, Atlantic Books), says simnel cake would be made for the occasion as it was a welcome respite from fasting.
+Food historian Pen Vogler, author of Scoff: A History of Food and Class in Britain (£9.99, Atlantic Books), says simnel cake would have been made for the occasion, as it was a welcome respite from fasting.
 She notes that poet Robert Herrick wrote in 1648, "I’ll to thee a simnel bring, Gainst though go’st a mothering."

-However, Dr Annie Gray, a panellist on Radio 4’s The Kitchen Cabinet and author of The Official Downton Abbey Cookbook (£18.39, Weldon Owen 2019), believes much of the symbolism around simnel cake is mythology, tracing it back to the Victorians who liked to tell “tall stories”.
-She thinks the Mother’s Day connection is fairly modern, while marzipan balls only came into fashion in the 1970s, after briefly appearing in the Edwardian era.
+However, Dr Annie Gray, a panellist on Radio 4’s The Kitchen Cabinet, and author of The Official Downton Abbey Cookbook (£18.39, Weldon Owen 2019), believes much of the symbolism around simnel cake is mythology, tracing it back to the Victorians who liked to tell 'tall stories'.
+Annie thinks the Mother’s Day connection is fairly modern, while marzipan balls only came into fashion in the 1970s, after briefly appearing in the Edwardian era.